Substance Fruits and Greens vs Balance of Nature: Is This Substitute Superior?

 Both Nature’s Sustenance and Balance of Nature provide a 30-day supply when taken at the recommended daily dosage.

-That works out at $1.33 as the daily cost for taking Nature’s Sustenance versus $2.99 for Balance of Nature.
-It’s a huge difference in price points and one that’s difficult to fathom given the comparison of ingredients and different pros and cons listed earlier.
+That currently works out at $1.46 as the daily cost for taking Nature’s Sustenance versus $2.99 for Balance of Nature.
+It’s a big difference in price points, and one that’s difficult to fathom, given the comparison of ingredients and different pros and cons listed earlier.

-Sustenance Fruits & Greens currently has 4.3 out of 5 stars on Amazon.
-Since it’s quite new, there are only 51 customer ratings at the time of writing.
-79% of these are 4 and 5 stars, while 21% are 3, 2 and 1 stars.
+Fruits and Greens currently has 4.4 out of 5 stars on Amazon.
+Since it’s quite new, there are only 170 customer ratings at the time of writing.
+85% of these are 4 and 5 stars, while 15% are 3, 2 and 1 stars.

 - “I think it’s more about ensuring that your body gets some good stuff, especially antioxidants and anti-inflammatories.
 I especially appreciate the addition of mushrooms because I’m excited about their health benefits.”